Skip to main

 Let’s imagine you’ve had this fantastic idea for a product or service.
 You managed to bring this idea to life, you put a lot of effort into creating this concept, refining the visual layer and coming up with a marketing strategy.

-Perhaps you were inspired by some already existing products, used best practices that you know of, maybe even mirrored the business model of some popular product that you like and admire.
-Seemingly, you must think, everything should go flawless.
-But for some reason, it turns out that despite the investments made, the product is not appreciated by the market and the business plummets.
+But for some reason, it turns out that despite the investments made, the product is not appreciated by the market, and the business plummets.

 What could be the reason for this?
-Well, there is a high probability that your assumptions about other people's needs and preferences do not correspond with the reality.
-That is why it is essential to precede product development activities with a UX research phase which focuses precisely on verifying assumptions, trying to understand users, identifying possible problems and then, based on that, formulating the solution that will be verified by the market’s end-users - your customers.
+Well, there is a high probability that your assumptions about other people's needs and preferences do not correspond with reality.
+That is why it is essential to precede product development activities with a UX research phase that focuses on verifying assumptions, trying to understand users, identifying possible problems coming up with the right solution.

 Copy link